resplab/LEAP.jl/data_generation/README.md

 ## Birth Data

-To obtain the population data for each year, we used two tables from `StatsCan`:
+To obtain the population data for each year, we used two tables from `StatCan`:

 1. 1999 - 2021